zordius/subtask.js/README.md

 **Error handling**

-* Error in an async task will be auto delayed
+* Error in an async task will be auto delayed.
-* Error in a .execute() callback will be delayed
+* Error in a .execute() callback will be delayed.
-* Error in a .transform() callback will be delayed
+* Error in a .transform() callback will be delayed.
-* All delayed error will be throw later, only once
+* All delayed error will be throw later, only once.
+* If you pipe/transform/parallel execute tasks, all delayed error will be tracked by final/parent task.
 * To silently ignore these error , use .quiet()

 ```javascript